davidleacock/smart-home-service/README.md

  Currently thinking that aspects of the SmartHome API will be accessible via a REST/gRPC endpoint, things like Adding Devices, setting properties of the SmartHome itself (min max allowed temperatures, personal settings for alerts, etc) and then information about Devices will be consumed via Kafka.

+In order to build out the read model as well as the kafka egress I will make use of the Outbox Pattern.
+I will transactionally persist both the domain events for the state as well as in an outbox.

 ### Note: There is no runnable Main yet.
 As I'm building out and testing the components I'm using <i>ApplicationSpec</i> as the playground to wire up everything, test it out, fix, refactor, etc.  Once I'm happy with all the pieces working together then I will build the runnable main

 ![diagram.png](diagram.png)

 ### SmartHomeService Algebra
 The API for the service comes in two flavours, <i>SmartHome</i> commands and information about <i>Device</i> events. <p>